jump-dev/MathOptInterface.jl/docs/src/apireference.md

     MOI.ScalarAffineFunction{Float64}(MOI.ScalarAffineTerm{Float64}[], 0.0)
     ```
-    However, it's not possible to invert this operations.
+    However, it's not possible to invert this operation.
 Indeed, since the
     bridged variables are substituted for zeros, we cannot deduce whether
     they were present in the initial function.
     ```jldoctest cannot_unbridge_zero; filter = r"Stacktrace:.*"s